opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 ### Building successful dissect patterns

-When building dissect pattern, it is important to pay attention to the parts of the string that you want to discard.
-If you discard too much of the string, then `dissect` may not be able to successfully parse the remaining data.
-Conversely, if you do not discard enough of the string, then `dissect` may create unnecessary fields.
+When building a dissect pattern, it is important to pay attention to the parts of the string that you want to discard.
+If you discard too much of the string, then the `dissect` processor may not be able to successfully parse the remaining data.
+Conversely, if you do not discard enough of the string, then the processor may create unnecessary fields.

 If any `%{keyname}` defined in the pattern do not have a value, then an exception is thrown.
 You can handle this exception by providing error handling steps in the `on_failure` parameter.